 Mr. Preston has played a key role in a number of successful cases, including:

 - A qui tam action alleging that drug manufacturer Wyeth overcharged the state Medicaid programs by not providing them the statutorily required “best price” for a widely prescribed drug.
 This action resulted in a recovery of more than $780 million by the government.

-- A qui tam action against a chain of urgent care centers that allegedly billed the government for unnecessary testing performed on beneficiaries of the government health care programs.
+- A qui tam action against a chain of urgent care centers that allegedly billed the government for unnecessary medical tests and services performed on beneficiaries of the government health care programs.
 There was a $10 million recovery by the government.

-- A qui tam action against Kool Smiles dental clinics for performing unnecessary procedures on children insured by Medicaid.
-There was a $23.9 million recovery for the government.
+- A qui tam action against the Kool Smiles pediatric dentistry chain for allegedly billing the state Medicaid programs for unnecessary dental procedures.
+There was a $23.9 million recovery by the federal government and several states.

-- Represented the limited partner of several commercial real estate partnerships in a fraud and breach of fiduciary duty action against the partnerships’ general partner.
+- Successfully represented an investor in several commercial real estate LLCs in a fraud and breach of fiduciary duty action against the LLCs’ manager.

 - Represented stock and bondholders in a class action against a food distributor and its outside accounting firm that resulted in a $94 million recovery for the investors.

 - Represented stockholders in a securities class action against a software company that resulted in a $5+ million recovery for the investors.

 - Represented a hedge fund in a securities fraud action against a marketing company through which the hedge fund secured a $4 million recovery.

 - Represented a state pension fund in a securities class action against an insurance company that resulted in a $93 million recovery for stockholders.

 In addition, Mr. Preston has provided pro bono services to the Legal Clinic for the Disabled and the Brady Center to Prevent Gun Violence.